 Information about OSU’s most recent 3-year cohort default rate is available from the U.S. Department of Education at the College Navigator site listing for Oklahoma State University.
-The White House College Scorecard for Oklahoma State University also contains this information.

 The federal government mandates that students who withdraw from all classes may only keep the financial aid (federal Title IV grant and loan assistance) they have “earned” up to the time of withdrawal.
 Funds that were disbursed in excess of the earned amount must be returned by OSU and/or the student to the federal government.
 OSU Return to Title IV (Repayment) Policy